LeonardoZV/mutation-testing-java-example/README.md

 ## Example Application

-This is a simplified example of a application responsible for updating the balance of a account given a debit ou credit operation.
+This is a simplified example of a application responsible for updating the balance of a account given a debit or credit operation.